 You can pay pitch-side if places remain.
 However, the price is more than when booking online.
-Please fill in registration form which a coach should provide as well as a bank versement.
-Please pay immediately at a bank & bring proof of payment to the InterSoccer coach at the next session or scan & send to the InterSoccer office.
+Please fill in the registration form which a coach should provide.
+Then we will follow up with a mail, so you proceed to a bank transfer.
+Please pay immediately and send proof of payment to the InterSoccer office.

 “Can I pay per lesson?”

 This is not possible.
 For all courses, you must pay for the whole course or if you are a very late arrival and Book Online has closed you can be quoted a price for the rest of the course by the coach at the pitch or emailing InterSoccer office.
 Please remember that booking online is the cheapest option.